Constellation Residential and Small Business Blog

 You can reduce your operating expenses by being more efficient with resources.
 Secondly, you can raise the profile of your business and enhance its reputation by being a leader in supporting environmental sustainability.
 The reasons why environmental sustainability is important in business are many, so it’s worth looking at ways your business can contribute.

-These environmental sustainability examples can give you ideas for your own business.
+These examples of environmental sustainability can give you ideas for your own business.
 Many of these ideas are easy to implement and all are well worth the effort involved.

 1. Using renewable energy

-Business use of energy is the largest contributor to greenhouse gasses.
+Topping the list of business sustainability examples is your source of energy.
+Business energy use is one of the largest contributors to greenhouse gases.
 Switching from carbon-based energy to renewable options is a big step towards making your business more environmentally sustainable.
-Adding solar to your facility or signing a clean energy contract with your power provider are easy ways to reduce your carbon footprint.
+Adding solar to your facility or signing a clean energy contract with your power provider is an easy way to reduce your carbon footprint.

 2. Limiting waste and pollution

 Business waste does more than clog landfills; transporting and processing it uses energy.
 Many items, particularly electronics and light bulbs, also create toxic pollution.
-Going paperless can reduce bulk waste and save trees.
+Going paperless can reduce bulk waste and clutter.
 Recycle light bulbs to harvest valuable materials and prevent toxins from entering the environment.

 You can also recycle old office equipment or donate it to charities to reduce the waste you send to landfills and prevent pollution.
 Many municipalities regularly schedule days when you can drop off waste like light bulbs, old computers, monitors and phones.